Grand Rapids, Michigan: Move to retail and suburbanization

 Shifting from its furniture-centric industry, downtown Grand Rapids temporarily became a retail destination for the region, hosting four department stores: Herpolsheimer's (Lazarus), Jacobson's, Steketee's (founded in 1862), and Wurzburg's.
 In 1945, Grand Rapids became the first city in the United States to add fluoride to its drinking water.
 National home furnishing conferences were held in Grand Rapids for about seventy-five years, concluding in the 1960s.
 By that time, the furniture-making industry had largely shifted to North Carolina.

 As with many older cities in the United States, retail in the city suffered as the population moved to suburbs in the postwar era, enabled in part by federal subsidies for highway construction.
 The Grand Rapids suburbs began to develop rapidly in the 1950s and 1960s.
 For example, Wyoming saw rapid growth following the opening of retail outlets such as Rogers Plaza and Wyoming Village Mall on 28th Street, with some developments built so quickly that they were finished without functioning utilities.

-Consolidation of department stores occurred in Grand Rapids and nationally in the 1980s and 1990s.
+Civic renewal projects

+Following Gerald Ford's loss in the 1976 United States presidential election, his security team rejected a welcoming parade initially, saying that the city was too dangerous, though agreed to hold an event after all local security bodies assisted.
+This incident upset local leaders and entrepreneurs, who went on to plan civic renewal projects in the area.
+One of the first renewal projects was performed by Amway co-founder Jay Van Andel, who funded the renovation of the Pantlind Hotel and construction of Amway Grand Plaza Hotel tower, which was completed in 1981.

+In 1983, the Grand Rapids Chamber of Commerce, using funding from Van Andel, created the Right Place.
+The Right Place evolved from a committee of the chamber and later became a private entity tasked with created business opportunities and retaining talent in West Michigan.
+Local leaders including Van Andel, fellow Amway co-founder Richard DeVos, the founding families of Hunting, Pew, and Wege of Steelcase, the founder of Universal Forest Products, Peter Secchia and the Meijer family of the supermarket chain Meijer began philanthropic work in the city from the mid-1980s and into the 1990s, providing 25% to 50% of funds to large local developments.
+In 1991, the Grand Vision Committee, which later became the Grand Action Committee, began to draft plans for large civic projects and collected funds, with the Right Place organizing the projects with regional economic goals.
+One of the largest projects of Grand Action was the Van Andel Arena, which was completed in 1996.